-The first World Cup with Korean participation was in 1954, eliminated in the group stage after losing their two matches, a 9-0 against Hungary and a 7-0 against Turkey.
+The first World Cup with South Korean participation was in 1954, eliminated in the group stage after losing their two matches, a 9-0 against Hungary and a 7-0 against Turkey.

 Bom yeoreum gaeul gyeoul geurigo bom

-“Spring” presents the cycle of life, and the name already hints at it, going through all the season and then returning to the beginning, just like the movie.
-All is done in the most gorgeous and flawless way.
+Spring, Summer, Fall, Winter… and Spring presents the cycle of life, and the title already hints at it, going through all the season and then returning to the beginning.
+The film follows the same logic.